-neZEH1 is an initiative co-funded by the Intelligent Energy Europe programme of the European Commission (2013-2016), proposed and implemented by a consortium2 of ten partners from seven European countries (Croatia, France, Greece, Italy, Romania, Spain and Sweden), including two European associations and the World Tourism Organization, the United Nations specialized agency for tourism.
+neZEH is an initiative co-funded by the Intelligent Energy Europe programme (2013-2016), proposed and implemented by a consortium of 10 partners from 7 European countries (Croatia, France, Greece, Italy, Romania, Spain and Sweden), including 2 European associations and one UN specialized agency.

-Sixteen hotels across the seven neZEH countries have committed to become neZEH Pilot Hotels.
+Sixteen hotels across the 7 neZEH countries have committed to become neZEH Pilot Hotels.
 These hotels are to become inspiring frontrunners to the European hotel industry as examples of good practice to achieve NZEB performance levels.
-The neZEH initiative provides sound and adapted guidance for the EU accommodation industry to reach neZEH levels and offers a free online neZEH tool for a wide use by SME hotels, across the EU Member States.
+The neZEH initiative provides sound and adapted guidance for the EU accommodation industry to reach neZEH levels, and offers a free online neZEH tool for a wide use by SME hotels, across the EU Member States.